Markus-Hefner/Portfolio-Project-2-Cocktail-Casino/README.md

 - The used fonts are Kaisei Decol and Cantarell.
 Kaisei Decol was choosen since it has somewhat classy look to it which gives the site an elegant feel.
 For the lists Cantarell was choosen because it works well with Kaisei Decol but is a bit easier to read which is ideal for lists.

 ### Colour Schemes
 - The look of the site was kept in black and white and a shade of grey (#474747) since together with the chosen fonts it further underlines the classy, elegant feel of the site.
-(It also is small homage to the heydays of cocktail where movies were still in black and white.)
+(It also is small homage to the heydays of cocktail where movies were still in black and white :-) )
 - The background images are also in black and white and work well with the fonds and text field.
-For the header and the footer an image of a roulette wheel was taken and for the main content an image of cocktail glasses on a bar thus representing the title of the page visually which contributes to the cohesiveness of the site.
+For the header and the footer an image of a roulette wheel was chosen and for the main content an image of cocktail glasses on a bar thus representing the title of the page visually which contributes to the cohesiveness of the site.

 ## Wireframes